-Solano College is dedicated to providing an education for justice-involved students, a worthy and admirable undertaking as data demonstrates lower recidivism rates and improved lives for incarcerated persons who engage in a college education.
-For many years, we have offered a variety of correspondence and on-site courses to justice-involved students at California Medical Facility, California State Prison, Solano, and Solano County Jail.
+Solano Community College is dedicated to providing an education for justice-involved students, a worthy and admirable undertaking as data demonstrates lower recidivism rates and improved lives for incarcerated persons who receive a college education.
+For many years, the College has offered a variety of correspondence and on-site courses to justice-involved students at California Medical Facility, California State Prison-Solano, and Solano County Jail.
 The majority of incarcerated students fall into one or more categories of impacted students per the SCC student equity plan.
 This data includes a large proportion of Black or African American, Hispanic, Pacific Islander, foster youth, and students with disabilities.
-Of 586 students (Spring 2021), 260 identified as

-Black or African American, 158 as Hispanic, 96 white, 46 Asian or Pacific Islander, 11 American Indian/Alaskan Native, and 15 as "other."
+Of 586 students (Spring 2021), 260 identified as Black or African American, 158 as Hispanic, 96 white, 46 Asian or Pacific Islander, 11 American Indian/Alaskan Native, and 15 as "other."

 Since 2017-18, the correctional education program has increased enrollment from 483 to 586 students with improvements in both success and retention.
-However, to date, SCC has awarded few Associates Degrees (n < 10) to incarcerated students partly due to the difficulty of tracking degree petitions identifying the petitioner as an incarcerated student, but also due to challenges in communications and policies inherent in working across multiple public institutions.
-A recent move to correspondence education, prompted primarily by the COVID-19 pandemic, and greater support by key personnel at the correctional facilities has allowed us to increase our course and program offerings.
-In Spring 2021, the college hired an Interim Associate Dean of External Programs to facilitate a more robust and efficient program.
-As a result, we will be offering an expanded program by incorporating both face-to-face and correspondence courses at the facilities we serve, including an intentional and targeted plan to increase counseling services, material resources, and administrative assistance to support incarcerated students.
-The program was presented at the Academic Senate Meeting on February 1st, 2021:
+However, to date, SCC has awarded few Associates Degrees (n < 10) to incarcerated students, partly due to limited classrooms for inperson teaching and the difficulty of tracking degree petitions identifying the petitioner as an incarcerated student, but also due to challenges in communications and policies inherent in working across multiple public institutions.
+A recent move to correspondence education, prompted by the COVID-19 pandemic, and greater support by key personnel at the correctional facilities has allowed the College to increase course and program offerings.
+In Spring 2021, the College hired an Interim Associate Dean of Special Programs to facilitate a more robust and efficient program.
+As a result, the College is offering an expanded program by incorporating both face-to-face and correspondence courses at the facilities we serve, including an intentional and targeted plan to increase counseling services, material resources, and administrative assistance to support incarcerated students.
+The program was presented at the Academic Senate Meeting on February 1st, 2021.